frigvid/mob3000-group11/README.md

 - Documentation: `CC0`
 - Resources (e.g. images): `CC0`

 As mentioned, this is not withstanding resources that have other licenses.
-E.g. the react logo in use in the project logo is MIT while the chess piece is CC0.